katesroad/Microservices-React-Node/notes/section.02.md

 - Solutions for adding a moderation service

   - Option One: send comment event from moderation to query service
-    > 1.  cons: what if the moderation operation handled by human?
+    > 1.  cons: what if the moderation operation handled by a human?
-  - Option Two: send comment both to moderation service and query service.
+  - Option Two: send the comment both to the moderation service and query service.

     - cons
-      - The query service for presentation only purpose, it should invovle in much logic handling
       - There could be many event sources for comment
+      - We require a presentation services to have a deeper understanding of logic

   - Option three:
+    make the comment to handle comments related business logic handling
+    > 1. Domain related event
+    > 2. Generic event
-    - cons
+    - pros
+      - the query service only care about **update** event, compared with caring about a bunch of events

+**Notice here, the comment service keeps the full data of comments**, we have a palce that stores the **integral comment data**.

+- handle service failure or services brought in the future

+  1. Sync request
+  2. Directly database access(what if post and comment services using different type database, we will bring query handling inside the query service)

+  3.  **Store Event**(real world solution) at the event-bus service